Should You Prune Plants in Winter? Gardening Experts Say Yes, But There's a Catch!

 Should you prune plants in winter?

-"Pruning in the winter is ideal for a lot of plants," says Tamara Hogan, plant expert, Fast-Growing Trees.
+"Pruning in the winter is ideal for a lot of plants," says Tamara Hogan, plant expert, at Fast-Growing Trees.
 "Woody plants like shade, and fruit trees especially, will appreciate being pruned and managed during the winter.
 Once those plants have gone completely dormant, the amount of stress that pruning causes is minimized."

 What are the benefits of pruning in the winter

 There are numerous benefits to pruning woody plants and shrubs in winter.
-This ranges from being able to see their shape better, once their leaves have dropped–revealing the parts that need to be trimmed away, to better air circulation, disease-prevention and encouraging new growth for spring.
+This ranges from being able to see their shape better, once their leaves have dropped–revealing the parts that need to be trimmed away, to better air circulation, disease prevention, and encouraging new growth for spring.
 To avoid pruning mistakes, check the requirements of individual plants, if you're unsure.

 "Winter pruning is helpful regardless of your region," says Tamara.
 "It can help to promote good shape and size for your plants.
-Some regions with cooler climates may need to prune for different reasons than warmer places, due to plants dealing with things like snowload.
+Some regions with cooler climates may need to prune for different reasons than warmer places, due to plants dealing with things like snow load.
 But regardless, winter pruning can be an asset to your plants no matter where you are.

 "This is because plants are amazing at resource management," continues Tamara.
 "So if we prune a lot during the active growing season, plants are going to try to push out more growth to make up for what they have lost.
 A general rule of thumb is to prune while the plants are dormant to create less stress."